Can You Claim Compensation As a Passenger In a Vehicle Accident? Yes…

 Damages For Pain And Suffering Can Include Compensation For Mental And Physical Pain

 Pain and suffering are defined by mental or physical distress.
-If you are in a car accident and suffer injuries, then you have physical pain due to those injuries.
-If those injuries were significant, then you probably also suffer mental distress as well.
+If you are in a car accident and suffer injuries, you have physical pain due to those injuries.
+If those injuries were significant, you probably suffer mental distress as well.

 Your mental distress was likely the result of fear over the injuries, concern over losing work, upset over the loss or damage to your car, and overall anxiety from the entire situation.